-Yes and no. Workers can benefit from independent contractor agreements if they are highly flexible individuals who are willing to work for multiple places at the same time to cobble together an income.
+Yes and no. Workers can benefit from independent contractor agreements if they are highly flexible individuals willing to work for multiple places simultaneously to cobble together an income.
 However, they suffer if they don’t have this flexibility.

-Younger workers who don’t have children or other commitments that they have to attend to stand to gain the most from independent contractor agreements.
-Often, these younger workers are familiar with the use of independent contractor agreements anyway as they have grown up with the concept being used by multiple companies.
+Younger workers who don’t have children or other commitments must attend to stand to gain the most from independent contractor agreements.
+Often, these younger workers are familiar with the use of independent contractor agreements anyway, as they have grown up with the concept being used by multiple companies.

 A few things to consider about independent contractor agreements include:

 - Tax is NOT Withheld – Employers are NOT required to withhold taxes on the wages that they pay to their independent contractors.
-These workers are classified differently for tax purposes, and they are expected to keep up with their withholding on their own.
-Thus, anyone who finds themselves classified as an independent contractor needs to understand that they are responsible for taking care of their own tax burden.
-That is very important to know before getting a big tax bill come April.
+These workers are classified differently for tax purposes and are expected to keep up with their withholding on their own.
+Thus, anyone classified as an independent contractor must understand that they are responsible for taking care of their own tax burden.
+That is important to know before getting a big tax bill come April.

 - Independent Contractors may Work Elsewhere – Those who are independent contractors have the right and the flexibility to work elsewhere at the same time if they wish to do so.
-They cannot be made to sign a non-compete clause because they are not actually employees of any particular office.
-They can be thought of as free agents who get to work for whomever they please.
+Employers can’t make them sign a non-compete clause because they are not employees of any particular office.
+One can think of them as free agents who get to work for whomever they please.

 - They Don’t Receive Guaranteed Hours – Employees of a dental office (or any office for that matter) can reliably count on receiving a schedule and a certain amount of hours each week that they can count on.
-However, this is just not the case when it comes to independent contractors.
-They are not made those same promises, and they may have to scramble to come up with the hours that they need in a given time period to make their money.
+However, this is not the case for independent contractors.
+They do not receive those same promises, and they may have to scramble to come up with the hours that they need in a given period to make their money.

 Do Employers Come Out Well With Independent Contractor Agreements?

-There are companies that are basing their entire workforce on the independent contractor model these days.
+Some companies are basing their entire workforce on the independent contractor model.
 DoorDash, the food delivery service, is a great example of this.
 Instead of recruiting full-time drivers as employees, the company hires millions of independent contractors to get the work done.
 The job is a fulfillment job in which the driver picks up food orders and delivers them to their intended destination.
 The driver is paid a small sum for the service that they have provided, and the company keeps its customers happy.
-At the same time, drivers for this service are more than welcome to drive as much or as little as they want, and they can also drive for competing services if they wish to do so as well.
+At the same time, drivers for this service are more than welcome to drive as much or as little as they want, and they can also drive for competing services if they wish to do so.

-When it comes to dental offices, the need to fulfill certain workloads is best handled by independent contractors as well.
+Independent contractors best handle the need to fulfill certain workloads when it comes to dental offices.
 They draw up an independent contractor dentist contract because they need extra help and assistance in the office during particular times of the year.
-When business picks up dramatically, it is nice to have some extra sets of hands around to help out with the extra workload.
+When business picks up dramatically, it is nice to have extra sets of hands around to help with the extra workload.